 Our bartender was Talle Hasis.
 (Go ahead, say it out loud.
 It’s not a coincidence: She was named after the state capital.)

-“This place is in the blood,” she says.
+“This place is in the blood,” she said.

 After visiting the bar, head into the restaurant, a long one-room wooden building.
 Rows of square windows overlook the water, though the view is primarily of mangroves along the shore.